2024 South Korean martial law crisis: International diplomatic statements

+In Taiwan

 In Taiwan, the Democratic Progressive Party Legislative Caucus posted an article on Threads, claiming that the declaration of martial law was a legitimate effort to protect free constitutional democracy in South Korea and criticizing Taiwanese opposition parties for obstructing national security proposals, allegedly "unconstitutionally expand[ing]" their powers, and reducing the defense budget.
-While the post was deleted shortly afterwards, it sparked criticism from major opposition parties, including the Kuomintang and the Taiwan People's Party, who interpreted the post as a threat to take similar measures in Taiwan.
+While the post was deleted shortly afterwards, it sparked criticism from major opposition parties, including the Kuomintang and the Taiwan People's Party, who interpreted it as a threat to take similar measures in Taiwan.
+Most South Korean mainstream media reported that the DPP's post "supported" martial law.

+On 25 November 2024, it was revealed that South Korea's Yoon government made a secret visit to Taiwan nine days before declaring martial law; according to a report by the Hankyoreh newspaper on 24 July 2025, "Since the Military Intelligence Bureau has close ties to the ruling Democratic Progressive Party, Moon Sang-ho [Yoon government's intelligence commander] has asked for support for South Korea's martial law when he was in Taiwan."
+The Taiwanese government denied these reports.

 Coverage in North Korea

 Despite having previously reported negatively on the Yoon administration on a regular basis, the state-controlled North Korean press initially refrained from reporting on the martial law declaration and its aftermath.
 Some South Korean analysts believed this was to avoid provoking cross-border tensions and encouraging resistance against the North Korean government.
 On 11 December 2024, North Korean state media released its first statements on the martial law declaration through an article published in the newspaper Rodong Sinmun, describing it as an "insane act" that was "akin to the coup d'état of the decades-ago military dictatorship era".
-It also described the incident as having "revealed the weakness in South Korean society" and hinted at the end of Yoon's political career.
+It also described the incident as having "revealed the weakness in South Korean society" and that it hinted at the end of Yoon's political career.
 The newspaper also published images of anti-Yoon protests in Seoul.
 On the same day, North Korea's state TV described the incident as "chaos" and called the South a "fascist dictatorship".
 On 3 January 2025, North Korean state media said that South Korea was in "political chaos" amid ongoing attempts to arrest Yoon.

 Commemoration

 On 17 July 2025, a monument was unveiled in front of the National Assembly building commemorating the vote that overturned martial law and the protests that occurred against the declaration.
-It contains an engraving containing the words "The National Assembly of the Republic of Korea -- the final bastion of democracy".
+It contains an engraving: "The National Assembly of the Republic of Korea – the final bastion of democracy".